-You must utilize your Member Portal to make an appointment for your Intake session in order to become NACA Qualified.
-Once you complete all the sections indicated by a green check mark, you can make a counseling appointment.
-For an earlier appointment, you can put your name on the waiting list.
-Also, if you are unable to complete all the sections due to unavailable documents or information, you can request an exception through the Appointment Section.
+You must use your Member Portal to make an appointment for your Intake session in order to become NACA Qualified.
+You can make a counseling appointment once you complete all the sections and they are marked with a green check mark.
+You can put your name on the waiting list for an earlier appointment.
+You may request an exception for the requirements through the Appointment Section if you are unable to complete all the sections due to unavailable documents or information.